ayyrickay/cats/README.md

 ## time to complete
 From start to finish, this app probably took 8 - 10 hours.
 I had to brush up on Redux (I've been using MobX for the past few months) and I really agonized over my data fetching patterns (despite still not being happy with how it turned out.)
 I also played around with functional components, which felt more Redux-y, in place of ES6 class components.

+## running the app
+npm install for dependencies, npm start to launch the app on localhost

 ## tooling & design choices
 #### webpack 2
 Yolo.